Employee Benefits in the United Kingdom: A Guide for HR & Reward Leaders

 2. Medical insurance

 With medical insurance, the employer pays a premium in exchange for private medical cover for the employee.
-This way, your team can relax, knowing they’ll receive great healthcare and are covered in the event that they need medical attention.
+This can help employees access healthcare quickly, when the need arises, rather than depending solely on government-funded healthcare through the NHS.

 3. Income protection